zeynepsturan/30-Days-Of-Python-TR/readme.md

 ![Running python script](./images/running_python_script.png)

-🌕  You are amazing.
+🌕  Harikasınız.
 You have just completed day 1 challenge and you are on your way to greatness.
 Now do some exercises for your brain and muscles.

-## 💻 Exercises - Day 1
+## 💻 Exercises - 1.
+Gün

 ### Exercise: Level 1